 Both requests require a PCC proposal that provides a brief justification explaining why the program should be suspended or discontinued.
-The proposal should also specify what will happen with students currently enrolled in the program.
+The proposal should also state the number of currently enrolled students and specify what will happen with students currently enrolled in the program.